humbertolee/fhir-udap-security-ig/input/pagecontent/index.md

 All JWTs defined in this guide contain the `iss`, `exp`, and `jti` claims.
 The value of the `jti` claim is a nonce string value that uniquely identifies a JWT until the expiration of that JWT, i.e. until the time specified in the `exp` claim of that JWT has passed.
 Thus, the issuer of a JWT **SHALL NOT** reuse the same `jti` value in a new JWT with the same `iss` value prior to the expiration of the previous JWT.
 Implementers who track `jti` values to detect the replay of received JWTs **SHALL** allow a `jti` value to be reused after the expiration of any other previously received JWTs containing the same `iss` and `jti` values.

 Additional JWT Claim requirements are defined later in this guide.

-### Trust Community Checklist

-This section lists some additional topics to be addressed by trust communities adopting this guide:

-1. Assignment of unique URIs to servers for use in certificates and in the `iss` and `sub` claims of signed metadata elements (see [Section 2.3]).
-1. URI used to identify the community in metadata requests (see [Section 2.4]).
-1. Assignment of unique URIs to client applications for use in certificates and in the `iss` and `sub` claims of software statements (see [Section 3.1]).
-1. Assignment of unique URIs to organizational requestors for use in a B2B Authorization Extension Object (see `organization_id` in [Section 5.2.1.1]).
-1. Allowed values for requestor roles in a B2B Authorization Extension Object (see `subject_role` in [Section 5.2.1.1]).
-1. Permitted purposes of use for which data may be requested in a B2B Authorization Extension Object (see `purpose_of_use` in [Section 5.2.1.1]).
-1. Consent and authorization policies that may be asserted in a B2B Authorization Extension Object and supporting documentation (see `consent_policy` and `consent_reference` in [Section 5.2.1.1]).
-1. Other community policies or conditions that an actor may need to meet before exchanging data with community participants or with other trust communities.
-Examples include community legal agreements, certificate policies, policies regarding what claims an actor has the authority to assert, and other community requirements relating to the specific use cases, client types and/or grant types supported by the community.

 {% include link-list.md %}